-The AerGun X-1000 isn't the flashiest pump out there, in fact it's quite simple and straightforward, and that is its greatest strength.
-There is nothing mind-blowing about the design of the base, gauge, barrel or handle.
-Rhey are all pretty standard (in fact several components seem to be exactly the same as those used by the Vibrelli), but they work well.
-The head, which automatically adjusts to either presta or schrader valves, is where this pump shines brightest — it's the most user-friendly pump we tested due to this head design, which like the other components, just works.
-All this at a little under $35 earned the AerGun X-1000 floor pump our Best Buy award.
+The AerGun X-1000 isn't the flashiest pump out there, in fact, it's quite simple and straightforward, and that is its greatest strength.
+There is nothing mind-blowing about the design of the base, gauge, barrel, or handle, they are all pretty standard (in fact several components seem to be exactly the same as those used by the Vibrelli and BV Ergo), but they work well.
+The foolproof head, which automatically adjusts to either Presta or Schrader valves, is where this pump shines brightest.

-The pump's base is all plastic and takes a minimalistic approach to a tripod type of design.
+The pump's base is all plastic and takes a minimalistic approach.
 It has a wide curved rectangle shape with a triangular protrusion in front to prevent it from tipping forward.
-When free-standing, the shape of the base does a more than adequate job of keeping the pump upright.
-A moderate bump will probably send it toppling over, but it's most likely to tip backwards, away from the gauge, which would be the easiest component to damage in a fall.
+When free-standing, the shape of the base does an adequate job of keeping the pump upright.
+A moderate bump will probably send it toppling over, but it's most likely to tip backward, away from the gauge, which would be the easiest component to damage in a fall.
 When standing on the base to operate the pump, traction is helped by two little rubbery bits that stick up on the sides, although they do make it slightly less pleasant to operate the pump in bare feet.
 Vigorous pumping while standing on the base does reveal some wobbling and a somewhat flimsy feel to the overall construction, but not to the point that it feels like anything is going to break or fall apart.

-The AerGun's base isn't winning any awards, but it gets the job done
+The base isn't winning any awards, but it'll do.

 Ease of Attachment/Detachment

-With an ingenious head design that automatically adapts to either presta or schrader valves, the AerGun scored a perfect 10/10 in our tests in this area because our testers could not imagine any pump head being easier to use.
+With an excellent head design that automatically adapts to either Presta or Schrader valves, the AerGun scored a perfect 10/10 in our tests in this area.
 For any inexperienced pump user, this is the pump head that dreams are made of.
-One does not need to know whether their bike tires have presta or schrader valves, or even be familiar with those terms or valve designs, to easily use this pump.
+One does not need to know whether their bike tires have Presta or Schrader valves, or even be familiar with those terms or valve designs, to easily use this pump.
 Simply push the head onto either type of valve, pull up the lever to lock it in place, and start pumping.
 It's really that easy, and it worked flawlessly in our tests with both valve types.
-The pump ships with two sets of detailed instructions for connecting it to either type of valve to make the process absolutely foolproof, and aside from explaining how to loosen the nut on a presta valve, they both basically break down to:
+The pump ships with two sets of detailed instructions for connecting it to either type of valve to make the process absolutely foolproof, and aside from explaining how to loosen the nut on a Presta valve they both basically break down to:

 -Push the head onto the valve